 Car 4296 brings up the rear of the Linden-bound Evanston train stopped at Main, looking north on October 21, 1968.
 The C&NW's Main Street-Evanston station is seen on the left.
 Note also the 1950s-era black and white station name sign on the southbound "L" platform.
 For a larger view, click here.
 (Photo by Doug Grotjahn, Collection of Joe Testagrose)

-In anticipation of one-person operation being implemented on the Purple (Evanston) Line, the northbound platform was extended 90 feet south over Washington Street in June 1997.
+In anticipation of one-person operation being implemented on the Purple Line, the northbound platform was extended 90 feet south over Washington Street in June 1997.
 This was required because the far north end of the northbound platform is slightly curved, which prevents the motorman from seeing all the way down the side of the train from the front cab window.
 This new extension entered service on June 16th -- with the berthing markers moved 25 feet south at the same time -- with one-person train operation (OPTO) implemented a few days later on June 22nd.

 The dual side platforms at Main, looking north on the southbound platform on June 25, 2001.
 The lush green foliage growing around the platforms give the scene a distinctly European suburban feel.
 For a larger view, click here.
 (Photo by Graham Garfield)